giansalex/pluralsight-transcripter/README.md

 ```
 transcripter.exe --lang es pluralsight.db
 ```
-This generate `pluralsight.es.db`, then you can replace in original database
+This generate `pluralsight.es.db` in current directory, then you can override original database